 The best time to climb in Provo Canyon is from early December through mid-March.
 Conditions vary each year but you can usually count having at least three months of ice climbing.
 Saturday is the most crowded day of the week for ice climbing.
 Sunday mornings are much nicer because many people will be at church.
 Weekdays are usually more quiet.

 Routes that don't see sunlight may be in good shape well into spring.
 The higher routes above Aspen Grove are best climbed in late fall or early winter before considerable snow has accumulated.
 These routes can also be climbed all winter with a more strenuous approach.

 The road through Provo Canyon may be closed in winter due to snow.
 This usually only last a day or two in order to allow the road to be plowed.
-A 4-wheel drive vehicle and chains are recommended.
-Check road conditions at the UDOT website.
+A 4-wheel drive vehicle and chains are recommended in the worst conditions.
+Check road status at the UDOT website.